You won’t be short of incredible places to see during this road trip!

 One of the primary attractions in Wanaka is the lake, which is beautiful and gigantic.
 Admiring the view is a must when you arrive.

-There is the famous Wanaka tree that sits in the lake.
+The famous Wanaka tree that sits in the lake.
 It’s a popular image for photographers.
 If you like taking photos, then getting a snap of the tree will be high on your list!

 If you visit during the winter, you can go skiing at nearby Coronet Peak.
 It’s a great ski slope, and a great way to spend the day!